 Old License Plates?
 Here's 20 Ingenious Projects You Can Do

-If you don’t have enough old license plates collecting dust in the garage, scour flea markets and garage sales to try to get them in bulk.
+If you don’t have enough old license plates collecting dust in the dream garage you've built out, scour flea markets and garage sales to try to get them in bulk.
 You can buy some online at sites like eBay; just set the price for something like $1 a plate.
 If you’re not careful, you might end up with a very expensive collector’s item, which you obviously don’t want use as scrap metal in your dragonfly project.

 Once you’ve got your pile of plates at the ready, read on.
 We’ve compiled 20 super license plate projects, from wall art to bird feeders, just waiting for you with your tin clippers and tube of extremely strong adhesive.